EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 If a rift *start* time is specified, then the stretching factor varies exponentially between the rift *start* and *end* times (assuming a constant strain rate).
 The stretching factor at the rift *start* time is ``1.0`` (since the lithosphere has not yet stretched).
-The stretching factor at the rift *end* time is calculated such that our model produces a subsidence matching the :ref:`actual subsidence <pygplates_present_day_tectonic_subsidence>` at present day, while also thinning the crust to match the actual crustal thickness at present day.
+The stretching factor at the rift *end* time is estimated such that our model produces a subsidence matching the :ref:`actual subsidence <pygplates_present_day_tectonic_subsidence>` at present day, while also thinning the crust to match the actual crustal thickness at present day.

+.. note:: The crustal thickness at the end of rifting and at present day are assumed to be the same.

+.. warning:: If the estimated rift stretching factor (at the rift *end* time) results in a tectonic subsidence inaccuracy
+             (at present day) of more than 100 metres, then a warning is emitted to ``standard error`` on the console.
+             This can happen if the actual present-day subsidence is quite deep and the stretching factor required to achieve this subsidence would be unrealistically large and result in a pre-rift crustal thickness (equal to the stretching factor multiplied by the actual present-day crustal thickness) that exceeds typical lithospheric thicknesses.
+In this case the stretching factor is clamped to avoid this but, as a result, the modeled subsidence is not as deep as the actual subsidence.

 The default present-day crustal thickness grid :ref:`bundled <pybacktrack_reference_bundle_data>` inside ``backtrack`` is a 1-degree resolution grid of the thickness of the crustal part of the lithosphere: